-The application period for international degree seeking students for the upcoming winter semester 2021/22 was from May 3rd 2021 and to June 15 2021 via uni-assist.
-Is has ended for the upcoming winter semester 2021/22
+The application period for international degree seeking students for the upcoming summer semester 2022 begins on November 1st 2021 and ends on December 15th 2021 via uni-assist.

 To be admitted to UAS_BO, you must present a school-leaving certificate that is recognised as a university entrance qualification in Germany.
 There are four different types of university entrance qualification: